enriqueasegura/Exercises/README.md

 # Exercises
-Repository for Coding Samples to Teach Myself New Physics!
+Repository for Class Homework in Computational Physics